amirgholipour/mobile-network-traffic-prediction-tensorflow/README.md

 # Spatio Temporal Mobile Traffic Forecasting

-This is the source code of the Spatio Temporal Mobile Traffic Forecasting project done as a Master's dissertation project by Džiugas Vyšniauskas in the University of Edinburgh.
+This is the source code of the Spatio Temporal Mobile Traffic Forecasting project.

 The problem tackled here can be loosely stated as:
 How can one predict the upcoming mobile internet traffic in a city, given a sequence of city-wide (geographical) traffic measurements leading to the prediction moment?